SofiaCPP/IPL/website/content/slides/03_parsing/_index.md

 {{<  note >}}

-- First three are easy to implement manual, the second three are better generated.
+- First three are easy to implement by hand, the second three are better generated.
 - Pratt parsing is a mix between recursive descent and operator-precedence.